Gynaecomastia or breast enlargement in males which can demonstrate features of a female breast can be managed surgically where appropriate.

 These issues are important as they have the potential to affect the surgery, anaesthesia, potential complications, and recovery.
 A history of Raynaud’s disease or conditions affecting the peripheral circulation is also significant.

-If necessary, further medical consultation may be necessary to minimize complications, including consultation regarding blood thinning agents which may need to be either ceased or modified in preparation for surgery.
+Further medical consultation may be necessary for endocrinological assessment and to minimize the risk of complications, including consultation regarding blood thinning agents which may need to be either ceased or modified in preparation for surgery.

 Diagnostic tests including blood tests may also be necessary for your surgeon to obtain a complete assessment of bleeding tendencies and to optimise fitness for general anaesthesia.